aws-amplify/docs/docs/lib/predictions/fragments/android/getting-started.md

         "I like to eat spaghetti",
         LanguageType.ENGLISH,
         LanguageType.SPANISH,
-        result -> Log.i("PredictionsQuickstart", result.getTranslatedText()),
+        result -> Log.i("AmplifyQuickstart", result.getTranslatedText()),
-        error -> Log.e("PredictionsQuickstart", error.toString())
+        error -> Log.e("AmplifyQuickstart", error.toString())
 );
 ```

-As a result of executing this code, this you should see the following printed to your console:
+As a result of executing this code, you will see the following line printed to your console:

 ```
 Me gusta comer espaguetis
 ```